AbasimaEtim/Shopping-Trend-Analysis/README.md

 ----

 #### Top Preferred Colors
-Olive is the most popular color, followed by sliver and yellpw.
+Olive is the most popular color, followed by sliver and yellow.
 There is a preference for teal and green colors

 ![](Top_Colours.png)